 Students, faculty and staff are responsible for their safety.
-Pace University provides information about how to be secure in their person, places and things.
-They must use that information.
+Pace University provides the following information about how to be secure in their person, places and things.

 - Pace University students are statistically safer than the average city residents, who are safer than most other large city residents.
 However, this is a major city and is not without its crime.